-NUC 250 Introduction to

-Heat Transfer and Fluid Mechanics 3 credits
+NUC 250 Introduction to Heat Transfer and Fluid Mechanics

-Prerequisites: PHYS 201 Physics I, PHYS 202 Physics I Lab and MAT 116 Precalculus Algebra.
+Prerequisites: PHYS 201 Physics I; and PHYS 202 Physics I Lab; and MAT 114 Intermediate Algebra; and MAT 120 Precalculus

 This course provides a fundamental grounding in the principles of heat, heat transfer, and fluid mechanics, as they apply to power plant operation.
 While designed to meet the requirements of the Nuclear Uniform Curriculum Program, specifically Section 1.1.5 Heat Transfer and Fluid Flow of ACAD 08-006 for Non-Licensed Nuclear Operators, this course has broad applicability for anyone interested in power plant technology, regardless of the heat source used.
 The course covers the following broad topics: Temperature, its measurement, and pressure-temperature relationships in power plant steam and water systems; heat, its various forms, mechanisms and mechanics of heat transfer, and the related power plant components used to transfer heat; and fluid mechanics as they relate to heat and heat transport in power plant steam systems and power plant water systems.